Vexatos/FactumOpus/README.md

 Factum Opus
 ====================

-A Factorization addon for Magnum Opus.
+A Factorization addon adding a way to manufacture Dark Iron.

 ##License
 The license can be found [here](LICENSE.md).